-\PP{Our Approach} We propose \sys, an \textit{agentic approach} to unlock LLMs' reasoning and planning capabilities for effective and efficient PoV input generation.
-Rather than treating LLMs as auxiliary components to traditional fuzzers (and static analysis), \sys leverages LLMs as autonomous agents that can perform high-level code reasoning, planning, tool orchestration, and self-reflection to \emph{iteratively} \begin{enumerate}[label=(\arabic*),leftmargin=2em,topsep=0pt] \item Analyze code and extract reachability and triggering constraints, \item Design solving strategies and encode them as parameterized input generators, \item Leverage property-based testing~\cite{claessen2000quickcheck,goldstein2024property} to systematically search the input space for PoV inputs, and \item Collect fine-grained execution feedback to validate and refine their hypotheses. \end{enumerate} This agentic design allows us to address the aforementioned limitations.
-First, instead of overwhelming LLMs with extensive code snippets and asking them to identify the critical elements, LLM agents can explore the codebase based on their own hypotheses regarding the reachability and triggering conditions.
-As highlighted in our case studies (\autoref{sec:eval:strengths}), this approach significantly improves the accuracy of constraint extraction and the efficiency of solving.
+\PP{Our Approach} We propose \sys, an \textit{agentic approach} to unlock LLMs' reasoning, planning and coding capabilities for effective and efficient PoV input generation.
+Rather than treating LLMs as auxiliary components to traditional fuzzers (and static analysis), \sys leverages an LLM as an autonomous agent that can perform high-level code reasoning, planning, tool orchestration, code generation, and self-reflection to \emph{iteratively} \begin{enumerate}[label=(\arabic*),leftmargin=*,topsep=0pt] \item analyze code and extract reachability and triggering constraints, \item design solving strategies and encode them as parameterized input generators, \item leverage property-based testing~\cite{claessen2000quickcheck,goldstein2024property} to systematically search the input space for PoV inputs, and \item collect fine-grained execution feedback to validate and refine its hypotheses. \end{enumerate} This agentic design allows us to address the aforementioned limitations.
+First, instead of overwhelming LLMs with extensive code snippets and asking them to identify critical elements, LLM agents can explore the codebase based on their own hypotheses regarding reachability and triggering conditions.
+As highlighted in our case studies (\autoref{sec:eval:strengths-limitations}), this approach significantly improves the accuracy of constraint extraction and the efficiency of solving.
 Second, LLM agents can seek custom fine-grained feedback to refine their hypotheses; with persistent memory, they can also abandon their current plans and backtrack to pursue new hypotheses.
-Finally, with property-based testing~\cite{claessen2000quickcheck,goldstein2024property}, LLM agents can efficiently explore the input space without violating reachability constraints.
+Finally, with property-based testing~\cite{claessen2000quickcheck,goldstein2024property}, LLM agents write custom solvers to efficiently search the input space for PoVs.

-Indeed, LLM agents have been explored in security domains~\cite{shahriar2025survey}, including DARPA's Artificial Intelligence Cyber Challenge (AIxCC)~\cite{aicyberchallenge}.
-At the same time, we have observed the emergence of coding agents like OpenAI Codex~\cite{chen2021codex}, Claude Code~\cite{anthropic2024claude}, and Cursor~\cite{cursor2024}.
-This raises a natural question: why do we need a specialized design for PoV-generation agents?
-The answer is that, even with a powerful coding agent, an effective PoV-generation system still needs to address four key challenges: \begin{itemize}[leftmargin=2em,topsep=0pt] \item \textit{Challenge 1: Dynamic Hypothesis Validation.} Traditional directed fuzzers compute guidance up front via fixed analyses.
-Agentic fuzzing requires dynamic context search: agents develop hypotheses about input constraints, then autonomously determine and gather the program information needed to validate them~\cite{yao2022react}.